 The urethra is the tube running through your dick.
 Even though it's mostly protected, the inside is lined with that same delicate mucous membrane.
 For tops, this is the main entry point for common infections like gonorrhea and chlamydia.

-A note on foreskin: If you're uncut, the inner fold of your foreskin is also mucosal tissue, meaning it's highly absorbent and a common entry point for STIs.
+A note on foreskin: If you are uncut, the inner fold of your foreskin is also mucosal tissue.
+This isn't a design flaw it plays a massive role in your sensitivity and mechanical glide.
+But because it is highly absorbent, it does act as an entry point for STIs.

 The Golden Rule: Skin vs. Mucous Membranes